Buitreraptor | The Vulture Raider of the Late Cretaceous

 This Argentinian dinosaur thrived in the diverse landscapes of the Late Cretaceous period.
 The environment it inhabited was characterized by a warm climate and diverse vegetation, providing ample resources for survival.
 The geography of the region was varied, with vast plains, dense forests, and flowing rivers that offered a range of habitats for different species.

-As a carnivore, its diet consisted primarily of smaller animals.
+As a carnivore, its diet consisted primarily of smaller animals, possibly both dinosaurs and mammals.
 Its sharp teeth and long forelimbs equipped with clawed fingers suggest that it was an adept hunter that was capable of swiftly capturing and securing its prey.
 The dinosaur’s bipedal locomotion allowed it to move swiftly and was an advantage in both hunting and evading predators.

 The Buitreraptor’s social behavior remains a subject of speculation.
 Some evidence suggests that it may have been a solitary hunter that relied on stealth and agility to capture prey.
 However, it’s also possible that it lived in small groups that cooperated in hunting and shared resources.
 Regardless of its social behavior, its adaptability and survival instincts allowed it to thrive in its environment and shape the landscape and ecosystem around it.